 This exception is thrown whenever a fatal GSS-API error occurs including mechanism-specific errors.
-It may contain both, the major and minor, GSS-API status codes.
+It MAY contain both, the major and minor, GSS-API status codes.
 The mechanism implementors are responsible for setting appropriate minor status codes when throwing this exception.
 Aside from delivering the numeric error code(s) to the caller, this class performs the mapping from their numeric values to textual representations.
+This exception MAY also include an output token that SHOULD be sent to the peer.
+For example, when an initSecContext call fails due to a fatal error, the mechanism MAY define an error token that SHOULD be sent to the peer for debugging or informational purposes.
 All Java GSS-API methods are declared throwing this exception.